CzechJiri/Tableau-Authorize.Net/README.md

 - CSS comes from Saran Chamling and his really nice samples http://www.sanwebe.com/2014/08/css-html-forms-designs

-thank you @brianmc for not killing me for my constant bitching about API standards
+thank you [Brian](https://github.com/brianmc) for not killing me for my constant bitching about API standards

 #How to run it

 - get your Authorize.Net Sandbox Login ID and Transaction Key
-- by default Transaction API is desabled, you have to login to Authorize.Net console and enable it
+- by default Transaction API is disabled, you have to login to Authorize.Net console and enable it

 - simply clone this repo
-- start the web server e.g. ```python -m SimpleHTTPServer 8888``` in the same directory
+- start simpple web server e.g. python ```python -m SimpleHTTPServer 8888``` or ruby ```ruby -run -e httpd . -p 8888``` in the same directory

 - open Tableau, select "Web Data Connector" as a datasource
 - paste this link http://localhost:8888/AuthorizeNet.html